Battle of Santa Cruz de Tenerife (1797): The battle

 During 23 July a heavy cannonade and musketry duel took place.
 Gutiérrez managed to recruit more effectives and station them in the castle, as well as moving the forces from the Sta.
 Cruz fortress, now unnecessary, on to Paso Alto.
 The British, who lost two men, were under pressure and had a difficult time.
 Nelson, from the Theseus, called the troops back.
 Once they were on board, the three frigates slipped before the Candelaria beach and the Barranco Hondo, firing into the cliffs, intending to frighten and silence the defenders.
 With the British thwarted in Valleseco, Gutiérrez guessed Nelson's next move and brought most of the artillerymen to the port batteries, leaving just 30 militia men in Paso Alto.
 The British could not see the Spanish troops' movements from one place to another, so they deemed the Spanish force larger than it actually was.

 Enraged by the failure of the first stage of his plan, Nelson called his captains on board Theseus and explained how he himself would lead the next move ahead of a boat group followed by five more boats led by captains Troubrige, Miller, Hood, Waller and Thompson straight to the San Cristóbal castle, in Sta.
 Cruz harbour, where Gutiérrez had by now assembled his best troops.

-In order to reduce the noise, cloth-padded oars propelled the boats at 10:30 p.m. on 24 July from around the Zealous into the harbour.
+In order to reduce the noise, cloth-padded oars propelled the boats at 10:30 pm on 24 July from around the Zealous into the harbour.
 The Spanish frigate San José, anchored 500 metres away from the pier, fired an alarm shot when sailors on board heard the disembarking troops getting closer.
 Troubled waters were against the British, who amounted to 700 in the boats, supported by 180 in the cutter Fox and 80 in a Canary sloop taken earlier.
 In addition to San Cristóbal castle, General Gutiérrez split his force over four strategic points: Pila square, Santos stream, Carnicerías beach and Santo Domingo monastery.